Odn07/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2. 1-confused_simley -
 3. 2-hellofile - Display the content of /etc/passwd file.
 4. 3-twofiles - Display the content of /etc/passwd and /etc/hosts.
+5. 4-lastlines - Display the last 10 lines of /etc/passwd.